-Trees, shrubs, and other vegetation that touch power lines are a risky situation.
+Trees, shrubs, and other vegetation touching power lines are risky.
 It can cause safety hazards and power outages.
 This is why they should be regularly trimmed or pruned to promote safety.

-Dead, dying, or diseased trees should also be removed, particularly those that are near or over the power lines.
-Electric utility companies usually have a regular schedule for trimming vegetation which is every 6-12 months.
+Dead, dying, or diseased trees should also be removed near or over the power lines.
+Electric utility companies usually have a regular schedule for trimming vegetation every 6-12 months.

-However, if the tree is on your property, it will be your responsibility to manage the situation and pay for the trimming cost yourself.
+However, if the tree is on your property, you will be responsible for managing the situation and paying for the trimming cost yourself.

-The landowners should always be responsible for maintaining and caring for the trees on their property which includes trimming, pruning, and removing.
+The landowners should always be responsible for maintaining and caring for the trees on their property, including trimming, pruning, and removing.